Solve the following problem:

 Let's apply this rule to our problem:

 In our case, when expanding the parentheses, we apply the power to each factor of the product separately.
-However, since each of the factors are raised to a power, we do this carefully and use parentheses.
+However, given that each of the factors are raised to a power, we do this carefully and use parentheses.

 Next, we'll use the power rule for a power of a power: